-- 1) Opening prayer (see page 3 of attached Leadergram) - 2) Book discussion: Please read and be ready to discuss chapters 1 and 2 in Becoming a Parish of Intentional Disciples. - 3) Faith Formation Director Report (attached-please read and come with any questions or concerns) - a) Also attached is a copy of the First Communion retreat. - 4) Governance changes for FFC's/Employment changes for Faith Formation Leaders - a) See attached - b) This is an FYI item, no action will be required - 5) Budget - a) Faith Formation Fees- See archdiocesan policy on tuition and fees below - 6) Pastor report - 7) Other - 8) Closing Prayer
+- 1) Opening prayer (see page 3 of attached Leadergram) - 2) Book discussion: Please read and be ready to discuss chapters 1 and 2 in Becoming a Parish of Intentional Disciples. - 3) Faith Formation Director Report (attached-please read and come with any questions or concerns) - 4) Governance changes for FFC's/Employment changes for Faith Formation Leaders - a) See attached - b) This is an FYI item, no action will be required - 5) Budget - a) Faith Formation Fees- See archdiocesan policy on tuition and fees below - 6) Pastor report - 7) Other - a) How have first communion dates traditionally been chosen?
+Are they set per the Easter Schedule or have they simply been set for the third Sunday in April?
+I ask because some of the musicians requested more time between Easter and First Communion Masses to prepare the music. - b) I have been thinking about the level of communication between teachers and the parents of their students.
+Would adding folders to the program be a means of improving communication?
+Would it also be a good idea to give teachers the e-mails of their student families? - c) Standards for Catechist development - 8) Closing Prayer